-Joined BCAL in ’78 and left after the merger.
+Sadly Graham passed away on 6th May 2021.
+My sincere condolences to his family, friends and former colleagues.
+Graham's original crewroom entry: Joined BCAL in ’78 and left after the merger.
 Joined Caledonian Airways, then Monarch and finally US Airways in Boston.
 Returned to the UK following 9/11.
-I am still working but not in the aviation industry.
 It is great to see some familiar names from the past.
-Please feel free to contact me.
 Great website, keep up the good work.

 Brian Folley 22/02/17

 Sadly Brian passed away on 22nd February, after a long stay in hospital.
 My sincere condolences go out to his family, friends and former colleagues.
 Brian was in Press / Public Relations and held positions, Manager Press Office, General Advertising & Publicity Manager before rising to Manager Corporate Relations.
 Brian's service was held on 7th April.
 Brian Remembered